 In the traditional setup, a live stream is a pre-planned event with guest invitations.
 Think of this as a networking event, a showcase, or an open house for those in real estate.
 Here a set time gets booked, slots allocated, and users are welcome to watch a discussion or engage in a Q and A session.

-Today, these work best in a formal setting, often business-to-business.
+Today, these work best in a formal setting, typically business-to-business.
 It allows for a planned structure at the host end.

 Further, it allows guests to plan any questions they may have in advance.
 This becomes the topic and ice-breakers from which conversational marketing can occur.